Want to know here to find the best art in Italy? Look no further! This is the definitive guide to the best artworks and masterpieces in Italy.

 On the first floor of Palazzo Vecchio, you can visit the Hall of the Five Hundred, It’s awash with frescos by Giorgio Vasari.

 Vasari was a famed Florentine artist, architect and the world’s first art historian.
-On the second floor are the sumptuously decorated private rooms of the Medici.
+On the second floor are the sumptuously decorated private apartments of the Medici, with newly restored frescos by Vasari.

 The magnificent Palazzo Pitti is located across the Arno River, in the off the beaten path Oltrarno district that’s now Florence’s trendiest neighborhood.